AdrienChampion/induction_for_dummies/src/bmc/readme.md

 than `k` times.

 So, this whole process is interactive: what BMC does depends on what the solver previously said.
-In the next chapter, we will introduce mikino which is a tool that will perform BMC (and more) for us.
+In the next chapter, I will introduce mikino which is a tool that will perform BMC (and more) for us.
 The way mikino conducts BMC is by launching Z3 as a separate process and feed it definitions, declarations, assertions, `check-sat`s and `get-model`s on its standard input.
 Z3 produces answers on its standard output, which mikino looks at to decide if/how to continue and what to stream to